Dating Dynamics by Enneagram Type: 9 Patterns That Sabotage Love (and the Fix)

-Yet we keep making the same dating mistakes.
-Over and over.
-Different faces, same disasters.
+Yet we keep making the same dating mistakes: different faces, same disasters.

-Even weirder?
-The very traits that attract you to someone often predict exactly how the relationship will implode.
-That “mysterious” Type 5 who fascinated you?
-They’ll withdraw when you need them most.
-That “protective” Type 8 who made you feel safe?
-They might struggle to show vulnerability when it matters.
+That “mysterious” Type 5 who fascinates you can go quiet when you need reassurance.
+That “protective” Type 8 who makes you feel safe can struggle to show softness when it matters.

-This isn’t another generic dating guide telling you to “be yourself” or “play hard to get.”
-This is a tactical breakdown of how each Enneagram type approaches dating—their hidden triggers, unconscious sabotage patterns, and the specific keys to creating lasting connections.
+This is not another generic dating guide telling you to “be yourself” or “play hard to get.”
+It is a type-by-type breakdown of how each Enneagram type tends to approach dating, what triggers their sabotage reflex, and what to do instead.

 What's your biggest dating blindspot?